jeffreycwitt/pl399/docs/03-from-orality-to-literacy.md

 **Important** This dialectic between the removal of redundancies and the effect of "cognitive" precisions a critical insight that we will meet again, when we look the new concept of information that emerges in the 20th century.
 For not this point is worth taking extra note!

 {:.question}
-Question: can we think of examples?
+Can we think of examples?
 Areas of inquiry that would have been profoundly more difficult or perhaps impossible without the concept of the word as thing and the phonetic alphabet.

 {:.question}
 Would the analysis of the follow reasoning have been possible without persistent, diagrammable words?